nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 - receiving and sending different message types (for example, a number or a string) using broadcast

-- when broadcast is useful, and when it isn’t
+- when broadcast communication is useful, and when it isn’t

 ### What you’ll need